Zelensky Vows 'Victory' on Frontline Visit to Liberated Kharkiv Region - The Moscow Times

 Ukrainian President Volodymyr Zelensky on Wednesday promised "victory" on a visit to the strategic city of Izyum that was recently recaptured from Russia by Kyiv's army in a lightning counteroffensive.

-The visit comes at a decisive moment in Russia's six-month invasion, with Ukraine routing Moscow's forces from swathes of the east and seriously undermining the Kremlin's ambitions to capture the entire Donbas region of Ukraine.
+The visit came at a decisive moment in Russia's six-month-old invasion, with Ukraine expelling Moscow's forces from swathes of the east and seriously challenging the Kremlin's ambition to capture the entire Donbas region.

 "We are moving in only one direction — forward and towards victory."

-Pictures distributed by his office showed the Ukrainian leader wearing dark-green and flanked by guards as he took selfies with soldiers and thanked troops at a flag-rising ceremony.
+Pictures distributed by his office showed the Ukrainian leader wearing dark green and flanked by guards as he took selfies with soldiers and thanked troops at a flag-hoisting ceremony.

+Back in Kyiv, a motorist collided with a vehicle carrying Zelensky, though the president was not seriously injured in the accident, his spokesman said Thursday.

+"The law enforcement officers will investigate all the circumstances of the accident," the spokesman added.

+In his nightly address, a video of which was posted shortly after the accident, Zelensky said that "almost the entire region (of Kharkiv) is de-occupied."

+"It was an unprecedented movement of our soldiers — the Ukrainians once again managed to do what many thought was impossible."

-Ukraine has claimed sweeping successes in the northeastern Kharkiv region that borders Russia in recent days and also says it has clawed back territory along a southern front near the Kherson region on the Black Sea.
+Ukraine has recently claimed sweeping successes in the northeastern Kharkiv region that borders Russia, and has said it has clawed back territory along a southern front near the Kherson region on the Black Sea.

-Zelensky said Wednesday that Russia's occupation of Crimea — annexed by Russia in 2014 — was a "tragedy" and promised that his forces would eventually recapture the peninsula.
+Zelensky said Wednesday that Russia's occupation of Crimea — annexed by Moscow in 2014 — was a "tragedy" and promised that his forces would eventually recapture the peninsula.

-Kyiv says that since the beginning of September its forces have retaken hundreds of villages, towns and cities that were captured by Russian forces that invaded Ukraine on Feb.
-24.
+Ukrainian forces in Kharkiv have since Sept.
+6 recaptured around 8,500 square kilometers (3,200 square miles) and areas home to some 150,000 people, said deputy foreign affairs minister Ganna Maliar.

 'They killed my son'

-In the recaptured eastern Ukrainian village of Bogorodychne, 58-year-old Mykola told AFP he had "barely survived" the Russian occupation during which his brother was killed.
+In the reclaimed eastern Ukrainian village of Bogorodychne, 58-year-old Mykola told AFP he "barely survived" the Russian occupation during which his brother was killed.

 "How can I describe it in words?
 It was difficult.
 I was afraid," he said.